 - what’s rewarding about giving to or partnering with Thrive

-- what were the triggers to give or the reasons to believe
+- proofs or reasons to believe that persuade

-But in short, what you’re doing is you’re gathering voice-of-customer for all of those core messages that I mentioned.
+In short, what you’re doing is gathering voice-of-customer research for all of those core brand messages.

 Go to the places where they hang out online forums and groups where they comment on blog posts.
-Social media and reviews, find out what they’re saying, compile it and tag it or categorize it based on things like problem, solution, outcomes that they desire, benefits, features…
+Check out social media and reviews.

 And then start to look for themes as well as what we call sticky copy.
-So, sticky copy is voice-of-customer data or actual quotes from your customers that are just highly resonant, powerful and sounds like persuasive copywriting.
+Sticky copy comes from things your customers say that are highly resonant, powerful and sound like persuasive copywriting.

 So you’re looking for two things, themes and sticky copy.

-In the case of Thrive For Good, one of the key insights that I can give you as an example was actually a turning point in the messaging.
+In the case of Thrive For Good, customer research insights led to a turning point in the brand messaging.

-So, based on that insight that we got from research, we structured the entire messaging DNA around that one thing.
+Based on that insight that we got from research, we structured the entire brand messaging playbook around that one thing.

 And your big idea is like this fuel behind your messaging and everything can flow from that insight.

-How is the Copy DNA process different from traditional brand messaging development?
+How is this different from traditional brand messaging development?